Home Care Library

 Garbage Disposal Care

 If you have a garbage disposal in your home, there are a couple of things that you can do to keep to keep it running smoothly, odor-fee and safely.
 The first is that from time-to-time you can grind up ice cubes in your disposal.
-As odd as it sounds, by grinding up ice in your garbage disposal it both sharpens the blades and it removes built-up gunk that can lead to foul-smelling odors (helpful accessory: trash can and dumpster deodorizers).
+As odd as it sounds, by grinding up ice in your garbage disposal it both sharpens the blades and it removes built-up gunk that can lead to foul-smelling odors.
 The other thing that's important to do routinely is to inspect the rubber splash guard, to be sure it is completely intact and will prevent any food from flying out while the unit is operating.

 Rotating Your Mattresses

-And the last of the five tasks that we suggest that you do for February, is to rotate or flip your mattresses.
+The next recommended top task for February is to rotate or flip your mattresses.
 Routinely rotating and flipping your mattresses will help them to last longer and feel more comfortable.
-So every three months you either rotate or flip your mattress: the first time rotate it from head to toe, and the next time flip it over from side to side.
+So every three months you should either rotate or flip your mattress: the first time rotate it from head to toe, and the next time flip it over from side to side.
 This is typically two-person job, but it can add years to the life and comfort of your mattresses.